-One thing to note is that by using electronic filing software like TurboTax or Tax Act, you can eliminate a lot of the simple errors or incomplete information related issues because it they tax software packages have checks built in before you submit the return to the IRS.
+One thing to note is that by using electronic filing software like TurboTax to efile returns, you can eliminate a lot of the simple errors or incomplete information related issues that delay tax refund processing because tax software packages have automated checks before you submit the return to the IRS.
 This is why electronically filing your taxes is the recommended option by the IRS and tax advocates.